nsidc/qgreenland/doc/tutorials/analyze-ice-sheet-volume.md

 succuessfully run the analysis, the results should show that the Greenland ice sheet has a volume of 2,942,360,633,311,806 m<sup>3</sup>, or about 2.9 million km<sup>3</sup>.

+## Summary

+In completing this tutorial, the user has become familar with the **Processing Toolbox** and has successfully utilized the Raster Surface Volume tool with ice sheet thickness data included in the QGreenland core package to calculate the volume of the Greenland ice sheet.
+Having accomplished this, the user is now ready to explore other geospatial processing tools included in the **Processing Toolbox** to further analyze other QGreenland data.